 When you’ve been injured on the job, researching your rights can be overwhelming and confusing.
-If you don’t know where to turn, our Baltimore workers’ compensation lawyers can explain your options and help you file a claim.
+If you don’t know where to turn, a Baltimore workers’ compensation lawyer from Belsky, Weinberg & Horowitz, LLC can explain your options and help you file a claim.
 Doing so is the first step toward receiving the benefits you need to recover and get your life back in order.
 We’re not afraid to stand up for your rights and ensure you have access to the compensation you rightfully deserve.

 The Bureau of Labor Statistics reported that 2.9 million nonfatal workplace injuries and illnesses occurred in the private industry in 2019.
 Fatal workplace injuries and illnesses tallied at 5,190.
 The majority of these injuries, illnesses, and deaths occurred in five private industry sectors: healthcare, construction, wholesale trade, manufacturing, and retail trade.

-Injured employees aren’t left alone to deal with workplace injuries on their own.
-Workers’ compensation systems exist as a form of insurance.
+Injured employees aren’t left to deal with workplace injuries on their own.
+Workers’ compensation (sometimes referred to as workman’s compensation) systems exist as a form of insurance.
 They provide medical benefits and wage replacement to injured employees.
 Typically, once the benefits have been accepted, the employee is required to waive their right to sue their employer for tort of negligence.